A Spirituality Practice

 I practiced it in the morning, after waking up.

-I spend time alone, in nature, in a forest nearby where I lived.
+I spent time alone, in nature, going to a forest nearby.

 But I don’t do it anymore.
-It’s run its course now.
+This exploration has run its course now.

-Something stayed with me from that period of hunting for present-moment awareness.
+But something stayed with me from that period of chasing present-moment awareness.

 A Remembrance Of Sorts